gdsec-test/tsa-tanium-connect/README.md

 # Tanium Connect
+Managed by Tooling Support & Automations.

-Tanium Connect module configuration including Connect jobs.
+This repository contains actively implemented Tanium Connect module configurations and jobs.

 Any Connect jobs intended for Production should be configured identically across all Tanium environments, starting with Dev.